 As of this writing in 2017, Seattle City Council is still grandstanding on other issues which have nothing to do with the needs of neighborhoods.
 The present City Council has not given attention to neighborhood needs such as the zoning request which would prevent unwanted townhouse developments in the Wedgwood business corridor.

 Gas stations: many stations closed in the early 1970s during a period of economic slump in Seattle called the Boeing Bust, which in turn was caused in part by the Mideast Oil Embargo.
 The population of Seattle decreased at that time which caused some businesses to fail due to insufficient customers.
 The fewer number of gas stations today, also has to do with cars themselves and their increased fuel efficiency.
 Seattle historian Rob Ketcherside describes the gas stations of Capitol Hill in this blog post.
 Mr. Ketcherside has also written about Tradewell and Pay ‘n Save stores.

 The Future of 35th Project, completed in January 2015, surveyed the business environment of Wedgwood.
 As part of this grant-funded project, it was found that Wedgwood is susceptible to chain stores and banks which are on a different business model than stores and restaurants.
-There is a need to make Wedgwood more walkable with retail stores clustered closely together in storefronts, for them to succeed.
+There is a need to make Wedgwood more walkable with retail stores clustered closely together in storefronts in order for the businesses to succeed.

 Resources for this article include old phone books and a city directory by a publisher called Polk’s, which has a reverse directory.
 These resources are at the downtown Seattle Public Library and a few other places such as the Seattle Municipal Archives in City Hall.
 Some other resources for doing research, including on-line, are listed in my article about house histories.